How to Become a Paralegal

 Obtain relevant work experience while in school.
 Get a job or internship in the legal field before you graduate, if possible, to gain relevant work experience.
 Most employers prefer candidates who have at least one year of experience working in a legal environment.
 Find an internship or job at a law office performing administrative tasks such as filing, answering phones, or assisting Paralegals.
 These types of jobs will not only serve to familiarize you with the legal field and get hands-on training, they will also look good on your résumé.

 Once you have obtained the proper education and work experience, you might want to start applying to paralegal jobs.
 Check job listings in your area, and apply to various law firms and law offices.
-Paralegals have many options in terms of career path, from assisting entertainment lawyers in the fast-paced worlds of film and music, to joining a firm specializing in family law, patent law, or other law field.
+Paralegals have many options in terms of career path, from assisting entertainment lawyers in the fast-paced worlds of film and music, to joining a firm specializing in family law, patent law, or other law fields.
 While studying, you’ll have the time to explore your interests, such as legal specialties that you might want to pursue, and consult your adviser to decide what the best course of action is for jump-starting your Paralegal career.

 - National Federation of Paralegals Association